DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: INTRODUCTION

-For robots solving long-term task sequences in large and complex environments, having efficient environment representations is a crucial prerequisite for the robot to understand the semantic information \cite{goel2023semantically}.
-When using mid-level perceptual representations such as 2D semantic segmentation, the robot should learn the complex mapping from mid-level representations to more appropriate high-level abstractions, e.g., environment topology and semantic relations between objects \cite{chalvatzaki2023learning}.
-This can be solved using high-level representations such as scene graphs \cite{ravichandran2022hierarchical}.
-For tackling task planning problems in such environments, researchers have found that scene graphs can serve as compact and informative spatial representations and can improve planning efficiency \cite{agia2022taskography, chalvatzaki2023learning, rana2023sayplan}.
+For robots solving long-term task sequences in large and complex environments, having efficient environment representations is a crucial prerequisite for the robot to understand the semantic information~\cite{goel2023semantically}.
+While mapping the mid-level perceptual representations (e.g., 2D semantic segmentation) into more appropriate high-level abstractions (e.g., environment topology and semantic relations between objects) can be costly and complex~\cite{chalvatzaki2023learning}, it can be solved efficiently using high-level representations such as Scene Graphs (SGs)~\cite{ravichandran2022hierarchical}.
+For tackling task planning problems in such environments, researchers have found that SGs can serve as compact and informative spatial representations and can improve planning efficiency~\cite{agia2022taskography, chalvatzaki2023learning, rana2023sayplan}.

 As it emerges from the state of the art, utilizing LLMs and automated task planning techniques to solve long-term robot task planning problems, with structured representations of large environments, still remains an open research topic.
-To this end, we propose \textbf{DELTA}: \emph{\textbf{D}ecomposed \textbf{E}fficient \textbf{L}ong-term \textbf{TA}sk planning for mobile robots using LLMs}, which is the first to fill the aforementioned vacancy.
-DELTA first feeds scene graphs into LLMs to generate the necessary domain and problem specifications in formal planning language, then decomposes the long-term task goals into multiple sub-ones using LLMs.
+Therefore, we propose \textbf{DELTA}: \emph{\textbf{D}ecomposed \textbf{E}fficient \textbf{L}ong-term \textbf{TA}sk planning for mobile robots using LLMs}, which is the first, to the best of our knowledge, to fill the aforementioned vacancy.
+DELTA first feeds SGs into LLMs to generate the necessary domain and problem specifications in formal planning language, then decomposes the long-term task goals into multiple sub-ones using LLMs.
 The corresponding sub-problems are then solved autoregressively with an automated task planner.
 In summary, we present the following key contributions:

-\emph{i)} We introduce a novel combination of LLMs and scene graphs that enables the extraction of actionable and semantic knowledge from LLMs and its grounding into the environmental topology.
+\emph{i)} We introduce a novel combination of LLMs and SGs that enables the extraction of actionable and semantic knowledge from LLMs and its grounding into the environmental topology.
 Thanks to one-shot prompting, DELTA is capable of solving complex planning problems in unseen domains.